C.R.E.A.M. should separate Critical Proposals from Light Proposals, and create a Committee that handles decision making for Light Proposals.

-Each parameter - Interest Rate Model, Collateral Factor, and Reserve Factor - requires a minimum of three positive votes, in order to be listed.
+Each parameter - Collateral Cap, Collateral Factor, and Reserve Factor - requires a minimum of three positive votes, in order to be listed.
 Nominees can also make proposals on new assets to list, and should discuss asset listing related community proposals in the forum.

 Minimum proposal length is 24 hours and maximum is set to 5 days.